 Q: Does Simple Data Backup back up files/folders with Unicode characters?

 Q: Does Simple Data Backup support long paths (paths > 260 characters)?

 A: Yes!
 Not only can it back these up, but it can restore them too if needed since Explorer or other file-utilities might not be able to due to Windows limitations.

 Q: Does Simple Data Backup write log files detailing what happened during a backup?

 A: Absolutely!
-While you can disable this, it would be silly to as the log file is what gives you the ability to see exactly what happened during a backup.
+This allows you to see exactly what happened during a backup.